 - 12-hour and 24-hour clock: Shifted from P4 to P3

 This means current P4 students are already learning content that previous cohorts only encountered in P6.
-If your child finds Nets or Pie Charts challenging now, address it early — do not wait until PSLE year.
+If your child finds Nets or Pie Charts challenging now, address it early — our P5 Mathematics programme helps consolidate these foundations before PSLE year.

 Topics still covered in Primary 5-6 Science: